RodrigoNazar/Evoluciones-Sensibles/README.md

 ## Improvements:

 * Addition of args handling in ```set_state_element_by_num``` and ```set_state_element_by_pos``` methods in order to decrease the  ``data_structures.py`` module length.
+> Maybe MicroPython does not handle args and kwargs